daxpedda/sentry-contrib-native/README.md

 }
 ```

-On MacOS and Windows the Crashpad handler executable has to be shipped with the
+By default, on MacOS and Windows the Crashpad handler executable has to be
-application, for convenience the Crashpad handler executable will be copied to
+shipped with the application, for convenience the Crashpad handler executable
-Cargo's default binary output folder, so using `cargo run` works without any
+will be copied to Cargo's default binary output folder, so using `cargo run`
-additional setup or configuration.
+works without any additional setup or configuration.

 If you need to export the Crashpad handler executable programmatically to a
 specific output path, a "convenient" environment variable is provided to help